yellowled/yl-bp/docs/scss-concepts.md

 Most of the partials in `scss` and its subdirectories are **not** meant to be edited (in order to make it easier to update projects).
 You should not (need to) edit files in `scss` other than:

 * `scss/master.scss` – see [Compiled CSS](#compiled-css)
-* partials in `scss/main/init` – project-based settings and variables
+* partials in `scss/main/init` – project-based settings, variables and `@media` queries
-* partials in `scss/main/scaffold` – `@media` queries and print styles
-* partials in `scss/main` – common styles and styles for resolutions corresponding to breakpoints
+* partials in `scss/main` – common styles, styles for resolutions corresponding to breakpoints as well as print

 ## Overriding defaults